dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Request-Forgery/CSRF.md

 This session cookie will be used for further session handling on the website, which allows the server to know which user is making a request.
 Take another look at session cookie that was set for the user 'wiener', it has a **"SameSite=None"** set as a cookie attribute.
 This **SameSite=None** attribute was set by the webserver, and tells the browser "This cookie can be utilized in cross-site requests".
-The SameSite can also be set to "Lax" and "Strict" in order to add some restrictions on the useage of the cookie by the browser, but for the purposes of this scenario, SameSite=None.
+The SameSite can also be set to "Lax" and "Strict" in order to add some restrictions on the useage of the cookie by the browser on cross-site requests, but for the purposes of this scenario, SameSite=None.

 So what does SameSite=None have anything to do with Cross-Site Request Forgery?
 To explain that, we need some type of authenticated user action that could cause impact if exploited by an attacker.
 Let's choose the action for a user to update their email.
 If an attacker could make a user update their email to their own email address, the attacker could then use the forgot password functionality to change the victim user's password because the email will then be sent to the attacker.
 Analyze the HTTP Request to update a user's email address in the images below.